Jesus Youth: History

-JY had its beginnings in Kerala, India, and evolved as an active part of the Catholic Charismatic Renewal of the state in the late 1970s.
-In 1985 it spread to different parts of India and to a number of other countries.
-On August 20, 2007, the Catholic Bishops’ Conference of India recognized Jesus Youth as a national association of the faithful on October 29, 2008.
+JY had its beginnings in Kerala, India in 1976.
+On August 20, 2007, the Catholic Bishops’ Conference of India recognized JY as a national association of the faithful on October 29, 2008.

-On 29 October 2008, Jesus Youth received approval from the Catholic Bishops' Conference of India (CBCI) and Archbishop Abraham Viruthakulangara was appointed as the Ecclesiastical Advisor.
-The process of being recognized as an ‘International Private Association of Christian Faithful of Pontifical Right’, with juridical personality in Canon Law officially began on 24 August 2009 with the Pontifical Council for the Laity.
-Approval was granted on 6 April 2016.
+On 29 October 2008, JY received approval from the Catholic Bishops' Conference of India (CBCI) and Archbishop Abraham Viruthakulangara was appointed as the Ecclesiastical Advisor.

-Identity
+On 6 April 2016, JY was recognized as an ‘International Private Association of Christian Faithful of Pontifical Right’ with juridical personality in Canon Law by the Pontifical Council for the Laity.

-Jesus Youth is an international private association of the faithful of all states of life, with juridical personality, governed by the present statutes in conformity with canons 298 - 311 and 321 - 326 of the Code of Canon Law.
-The progress of a Jesus Youth is ensured through a lifestyle of spiritual discipline of the association called six pillars.
-Jesus Youth carries out the work of evangelization by fostering individual apostolates, facilitating group apostolates and engaging in formal missions and projects in various parts of the world.
+JY is an international private association of the faithful of all states of life, with juridical personality, governed by the present statutes in conformity with canons 298 - 311 and 321 - 326 of the Catholic Code of Canon Law.